Curricular Connections

 NC State LIVE

-Connections in anthropology, Africana Studies, climate science, environmental science, music history, global music, indiginous studies, women’s and gender studies, community-based art practices and more…
+Connections in anthropology, Africana Studies, climate science, environmental science, music history, global music, indigenous studies, women’s and gender studies, community-based art practices and more…

 University Theatre

-Connections in literature, contemporaray history, political & moral philosophy, race relations in America and more…
+Connections in literature, contemporary history, political & moral philosophy, race relations in America and more…

 Gregg Museum of Art & Design